3-5 September 2022

 Every year they close the Maeslandkering just before the storm season to test everything is still working.

-The closure of the Maeslantkering is a splendid witnessing games, thus testify thousands of people who paid a visit to previous year to the Maeslantkering and the Keringhuis, public centre
+The closure of the Maeslantkering is a splendid witnessing games, thus testify thousands of people who paid a visit to previous year to the Maeslantkering and the Keringhuis, public centre.

-The location of Delftse Hout is unique.
+Visit the most beautiful sights!
 From the campsite you are in the city centre of Delft in just a 15 minutes walk.